-California Legislative Information.
+California Information.
 2015.
-SB-350 Clean Energy Pollution Reduction Act of and 2015.
+Legislative SB-350 Clean Energy and Pollution Reduction Act of 2015.
 October. https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill id=201520160SB350 (Accessed November 2019).

-ARE OF VI I. GEOLOGY AND SOILS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a.
+VII .
+GEOLOGY AND SOILS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a.
 Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault.
-Refer to Division of Mines and Geology Special Publication 42. \boxtimes ii.
+Refer to Division of Mines and Geology Special Publication 42. ii.
 Strong seismic ground shaking? \boxtimes iii.
 Seismic related ground failure, including liquefaction? \boxtimes iv.
 Landslides? \boxtimes b.
-Result in substantial soil erosion or the loss of topsoil? \boxtimes C. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off site landslide, lateral spreading, subsidence, liquefaction or collapse? \boxtimes d. × e.
-Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes f.
+Result in substantial soil erosion or the loss of topsoil? \boxtimes С. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off site landslide, lateral spreading, subsidence, liquefaction or collapse? d.
+Be located on expansive soil, as defined in Table 18-1 B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? \boxtimes e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? f.
 Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? \boxtimes